First, you gotta ask yourself: Do you believe that it’s possible for you to run a meaningful and profitable business?

 - Being an entrepreneur requires a tremendous amount of clarity.
 There is a really great exercise on clarity that I’ve published HERE.

-- If you’re going to be successful in business, you’re signing up to work hard.
-It’s a 24/7 hustle over an extended period of time to get to where you want to be.
+- If you’re going to be successful in business, you’re signing up for a long term roller coaster ride.
+It’s a 24/7 job over an extended period of time to get to where you want to be.
 You can find various blogs with tips for how to get started HERE.

-- In the beginning, you’ll likely work much longer hours for way less pay.
+- In the beginning, you might work much longer hours for way less pay.
 This period can last from months to years.

 - You’ve got to be mentally prepared for rejection and disappointment, which can also be coupled with frustration and self-doubt.